-Literature, writing, books and words had always been my thing, and now that I had two babies at home and had resigned from my job to take care of them, I saw this as my one and only chance to get my degree.
+Literature, writing, books and words had always been my bag, and when I had two babies at home and no paid job to do, this was my one and only chance to get my degree.
 I wanted to keep my mind occupied, as well as enjoy my babies.
 So this was perfect timing.

 Not having a degree had been a bugbear of mine.
 I know that this bugbear was wrapped and boxed in entirely different packaging to hide the real root cause of not being a graduate, but hey ho, I was on a mission to finally get my degree.

 You can’t do this.
-You’re not smart enough for this type of stuff.
-You’ve just wasted £600 on this first year and you’re not even working.
+You’re not smart enough to study a degree.
+You’ve just wasted £600 on this and you’re not even working.
 You’re going to mess this up.
 What the hell were you thinking?

 I chewed on with this dread for days until I finally tackled the hairy chimps running amok in my head.
 I grabbed a coffee, sat down at the dining room table, and started reading through the first workbook.
 I realised everything was going to be ok.
 Something clicked.
 I pacified the mind monkeys with, “Right, let’s just get through this year and the £600 won’t have been wasted.”
 They had nothing to say to that.
 And that’s what kept me studying, juggling domesticity, and the freelance proofreading projects I worked on to fund my education.

 Fast forward six years and we were camping in Devon.
 Visiting Dairyland to be exact.
 The kids were flying down the zip wire, screeching and laughing, and me and my hubby were enjoying five minutes downtime in the sunshine.
-I’d just finished a 99 when I thought I’d check my emails to see if the OU had sent out the final results.
+I’d just finished a 99 when I thought I’d check my emails.

-They had.
+My results had landed were in my inbox!
 My heart was racing as I clicked on the email.
-I’d passed my final exam with flying colours.
+FIRST-CLASS!
 A first-class BA Hons in English Literature.
 You know when people say, ‘it took my breath away’?
 I used to think that was just a phrase that drama queens threw around for attention.
 But that email actually did take my breath away.
 Or maybe it was a sob escaping?
 Tears sprang from nowhere.
 I couldn’t stop smiling.
 Goosebumps prickled my entire body.
+I’d passed my final exam with flying colours.